1. The privacy of your personal information is important to us

 - implementing security systems, policies and procedures designed to protect personal information storage on our computer networks;

-- implementing human resources policies and procedures, such as email and internet usage and confidentiality and document security policies, designed to ensure that staff follow correct protocols when handling personal information.
+- implementing human resources policies and procedures, such as email and internet usage and confidentiality and document security policies, designed to ensure that staff follow correct protocols when handling personal information; and/or

-- undertaking due diligence with respect to third party service providers who may have access to personal information, including cloud service providers, to ensure as far as practicable that they are compliant with the Australian Privacy Principles or a similar privacy regime.
+- undertaking due diligence with respect to third party service providers who may have access to personal information, including cloud service providers.

 Our website may contain links to other websites.
 We do not share your personal information with those websites and we are not responsible for their privacy practices.
 Please check their privacy policies.

 14. When we disclose your personal information

-It may be necessary for us to disclose your personal information to certain third parties in order to assist us with one or more of our functions or activities, or where permitted or required by law.
-Third parties may include:
+We may disclose your personal information to certain third parties in order to assist us with one or more of our functions or activities, or where permitted or required by law.
+These third parties may include:

 - organisations providing share registry services under an arrangement with us;

 - those to who we outsource certain functions, for example information technology support and payroll services;

 - auditors and insurers;

 - government and law enforcement agencies and regulators; and

-- entities established to help identify illegal activities and prevent fraud.
+- entities that help identify illegal activities and prevent fraud.